ABA Publishes Robert Bartkus Article on Arbitration Standard

 Patti concentrates on corporate and individual criminal defense/white-collar criminal defense, employment defense litigation, in-house investigations and environmental litigation.
 She transitioned to private practice nine years ago, after a long career as a prosecutor.
 Patti’s vast trial experience, investigative skills and persistence have served our clients well.

-MARC has brought aboard three attorneys with expertise in corporate, employment and white-collar litigation as well as tax, trusts and estates, business structuring and other practice areas.
+MARC has brought aboard two attorneys, broadening its corporate, employment and white-collar litigation work as well as its tax, trusts and estates, business structuring and other practice areas.

 Siddiqi, a partner, focuses on commercial litigation, federal and state investigations and compliance, insurance/indemnification, white-collar criminal defense, employment/labor, corporate and shareholder disputes, and professional licensing/attorney ethics.
 He also guides business clients on issues such as corporate governance, best practices, dispute resolution and international transactions.

 Siddiqi graduated from St. John’s School of Law in 2001 and Rutgers University in 1998.